 The best AMD Ryzen laptops are now easily among the best laptops on the market, bar none.
-The Ryzen-4000 series CPUs turned the tide in 2020 and the Ryzen 5000-series is keeping the momentum rolling with a combination of price, performance and battery life that is hard to beat.
+The Ryzen 5000-series picked up right where the Ryzen-4000 started in 2020 and has kept the momentum rolling with a combination of price, performance, and battery life that is hard to beat.

-Intel has definitely earned a bit of a reprieve with the 11th Gen Tiger Lake CPUs versus the 10th gen, but AMD's multi-year advantage on 7-nanometer chips is going to make this a difficult hurdle for Intel in the long run.
-With some high-end gaming laptops now adopting AMD as well, regardless of which category of laptop you are looking for there is an AMD Ryzen laptop that will have you covered.
+Intel earned a bit of a reprieve with the 11th Gen Tiger Lake CPUs versus the 10th gen, but AMD's multi-year advantage on 7-nanometer chips is going to make this a difficult hurdle for Intel in the long run.
+With some high-end gaming laptops with up to RTX 3080 GPUs now sporting AMD processors as well, regardless of which category of laptop you are looking for there is an AMD Ryzen laptop that will have you covered.

 After hours of research and dozens of reviews, here are our picks for the best AMD Ryzen laptops of 2021.